 * Also known as Ulbricht spheres after the engineer Richard Ulbricht (1849-1923) credited with its invention.
 The M stands for Modular Concept.

-Example integrating sphere configurations with the UM-modular integrating sphere system
+Example integrating sphere set-up with the UM-modular integrating sphere construction kit

 Design criteria for integrating spheres